1. What is Homespot?

 • whose home is causing significant problems due to a mental health condition or disability

-• who are living in an overcrowded house where 2 or more additional bedrooms are required to meet their needs
+• who are living in an overcrowded property where 2 or more additional bedrooms are required to meet their needs

 • who are living in a one-bedroom property and have 2 children under the age of 8 years sharing a bedroom with them